mmistakes/jekyll-theme-basically-basic/about.md

 ## About

-Daniel Hoshizaki is a geospatial programmer based in Tokyo, Japan.
+Hi, I'm Daniel.
+I'm a geospatial and deep learning application programmer based in Tokyo, Japan.